Xeverous/filter_spirit/doc/actual_filter_quirks.md

 	Quality < 5 10 15
 	# syntax error (> is not an integer)
 	Quality < 7 > 11
-	# accepted, but doesn't actually work
+	# <3.8: accepted, but doesn't actually work
+	#  3.8: error: Integer "-3" may not be negative
 	Quality > -3
 ```